 The inspired high school female athletes and their families then got the opportunity to socialise and take photos with the athletes – a rare experience for anyone, including the event supporters.

-To go into the draw for the $500 scholarship, we asked the attendees to tell us what the most valuable thing they learnt from the seminar was.
+To go into the draw for the $500 scholarship, we asked the attendees to tell us what the most valuable thing they learned from the seminar was.
 The range of responses indicates how successful the event was in teaching our local athletes about sponsorship.

 As a team of marketers, the most valuable part for us was the message about personal brand – especially in relation to social media.